The Ridgeway: National Trail

 The Ridgeway's surface varies from chalk-rutted farm paths and green lanes (which have a propensity for becoming extremely muddy and pot-holed after rain) to small sections of metalled roads.
-Designated as a bridleway (shared with horses and bicycles) for much of its length, the Ridgeway also includes parts designated as byway which permits the use of motorised vehicles.
+Designated as a bridleway (shared with horses and bicycles) for much of its length, the Ridgeway also includes parts designated as byway, which permits the use of motorised vehicles.
 Local restrictions along many byway sections limit the use of motorised vehicles to the summer months.
-Under the Countryside and Rights of Way Act 2000, many public rights of way in England and Wales that authorities had not explicitly classified as Bridleway or Byway defaulted to the classification "Restricted Byway" which precludes the use of motor vehicles at all times, except authorised vehicles and where required for access.
+Under the Countryside and Rights of Way Act 2000, many public rights of way in England and Wales that authorities had not explicitly classified as bridleways or byways defaulted to the classification "restricted byway" which precludes the use of motor vehicles at all times, except authorised vehicles and where required for access.
 As a result, much of the Ridgeway remains prohibited to motor vehicle use by the general public year-round.
 However, the Ridgeway is the only means of access for many farms, especially in the more remote parts of the Downs.

+In 2024 the Ridgeway National Trail comprised 21 mi of public footpath, 14 mi of public bridleway, 20 mi of byway (much of which has seasonal restrictions on motor vehicles), 22 mi of restricted byway (all in Oxfordshire and Berkshire) and 10 mi of public road.
+The 43 mi of the Trail to the west of the River Thames has no sections of public footpath and is therefore open along its entire length to cyclists and those on horseback.
+The remaining 44 mi of National Trail to the east of the River Thames contains the 21 mi of public footpath in many noncontiguous parts, making it impractical for cyclists and those on horseback to follow this half of the Trail.
+The Ridgeway Partnership is currently in the process of creating a Ridgeway Riding Route.

 Despite the Ridgeway's artificial creation, the TV programme Seven Natural Wonders featured it in 2005 as one of the wonders of the South.